Internal Medicine

 The primary residency practice site is OU Health University of Oklahoma Medical Center (OUMC), a 515-bed teaching hospital that is the central training facility for physicians in the state of Oklahoma.
 In addition to general medicine and surgical services, OUMC has a variety of subspecialties, such as cardiology, neurology, nephrology, hematology, oncology, bone marrow transplant, infectious diseases, and critical care.

-Outpatient practice sites include: General Internal Medicine Clinic, Solid Organ Transplant, and the Integris Baptist Medical Center Clinic.
+Outpatient practice sites include: General Internal Medicine Clinic, Solid Organ Transplant, Family Medicine Clinic and the Integris Baptist Medical Center Clinic.

 Residency Learning Experiences